A Way Abroad Logo

 • For renting an apartment, it is usually at the owner's discretion if he needs proof of work or anything else.
 But remember that without a rent contract (some places don't offer it) you cannot register in the commune.

-Brussels is very well connected and you can get anywhere by metro, tram or bus and Google Maps are always accurate with their routes and times.
-A single ticket is valid for an entire hour, even if you change the vehicle, while a monthly pass for all the 3 ways of public transportation in the city is 49EUR per month.
+A single ticket is valid for an entire hour, even if you change the vehicle, while a monthly pass for all the 3 ways of public transportation in the city is 49EUR per month (at the time of publication).

-And now is the time to remember how the country is split in the two regions, Flanders and Wallonia.
-It is important to remember that the main city of Brussels is covered by a transportation company functioning in the capital: STIB, while if you look for buses in the nearby cities on the Flemish side you have another company named Delijn and on the French side another company called TEC.
-You would need different tickets/monthly subscriptions for each of them.
-But if you live and work in the city center, you only need your STIB card.
+It is important to remember that the main city of Brussels is covered by a transportation company functioning in the capital, STIB.
+While if you look for buses in the nearby cities on the Flemish side you have another company named Delijn.
+On the French side, there is another company called TEC.

 a sunset overhead view of Ixelles, the expat community in Brussels

-Ixelles, the expat neighbourhood in Brussels
+Ixelles, the expat neighborhood in Brussels, courtesy of Unsplash.com

 Ixelles is not just a great location where you find everything you need nearby, this area maintains that old European architecture style and cobbled streets.
 It's also surrounded all over by immense parks for outdoor activities.

-Then of course I HAVE to mention the European District.
-Not only the home of the impressive European Institution buildings (European Union has over 60 separate institutions and most of them function from Brussels, all located in the same neighbourhood, including European Commision, the European Parliament and the European Council).
+The European Union has over 60 separate institutions and most of them function from Brussels, all located in the same neighborhood, including the European Commission, the European Parliament, and the European Council.

 These institutions also attract annually the biggest number of trainees in the city, so a must do is to spend your Thursday nights in Place du Luxembourg, a roundabout in front of the Parliament surrounded by bars and terraces where people hangout after work and party, sometimes until late.